toddkitta/CortanaIntelligenceSuiteWorkshopManual/04 Exercise 4 - Operationalize ML Scoring with Azure ML and Data Factory.md

     ![Screenshot](images/create_azure_ml_linked_service_2.png)
 1. Select **Azure ML** from the list.
 2. In the new window, be sure change the JSON file to match the following:
-  1. In the new window, be sure change the JSON file to match the following or copy the below JSON text and paste into the browser window.
-You can also copy this from **Listing 1** in [http://aka.ms/adfcode](http://aka.ms/adfcode).
+   * In the new window, be sure change the JSON file to match the following or copy the below JSON text and paste into the browser window.
-  2. Be sure to follow steps 7 to 13 to obtain **mlEndPoint** URL and **apiKey** value.
+    * Be sure to follow steps 7 to 13 to obtain **mlEndPoint** URL and **apiKey** value.

     ```json
     {